fiduswriter/simple-datatables/docs/documentation/Upgrading.md

 ### Upgrading

+## From 7.1.x to ...

+* `dataTable.multiSearch()` takes slightly different arguments.
+Before, search terms were being split up internally.
+Now you have to do it beforehand.
+So instead of `{term: string, columns: (none | number[])}` it now takes: `{terms: string[], columns: (none | number[])}`
+* The option `isSplitQueryWord` has been removed both columns and the dataTable.
+Instead, use a zero length `searchQuerySeparator` to signal that queries are not to be split.

+* The option `searchQuerySeparator` has been removed from columns as this feature was not used.
+You may want to use the new `searchItemSeparator` instead.
+Overriding `searchQuerySeparator` for individual search boxes can be done by adding a `data-query-separator` attribute to the search input.

+* And searches; Have not been workign correctly since version 5.
+Specify the option `searchAnd` to the dataTable to make all searches require all search words to occur for a row to be shown.

+* The pagination links/buttons are no longer `<a>`-elements but instead `<button>`-elements.
+This could have styling implications for you.

 ## From 7.0.x to 7.1.x

 * The [search()](search()) methods allows to specify which columns are to be searched.
 And the [multiSearch()](multiSearch()) method allows specifying multiple simultaneous searches.